UVicLibrary/VaultToSpotlight/pre-flight_checklist/README.md

     ☐ Each metadata field in Vault has a corresponding Spotlight field or
     ☐ Vault fields that don’t transfer to Spotlight say “N/A” or are left blank in the “Vault” column
 3. An email or note that says if:
-    ☐ There are special characters or diacritics that don't appear in English (e.g. à, ŋ, Chinese characters)
+    ☐ There are special characters or diacritics that don't appear in English (e.g. à, ŋ, 餃子)
     ☐ there are non-image items such as PDFs or videos
     ☐ you have [compound objects](https://exhibits.library.uvic.ca/spotlight/tutorials/feature/compound-objects)